yingding/kf-examples/workshops/workbench5.md

 # Working with python juypter notebook

-If you have kept the `test` juypterlab workbench from prevous tutorial, you can proceed.
+If you have kept the `<yourname>-test` juypterlab workbench from prevous tutorial, you can proceed.

 If you have created a new juypterlab workbench, you can download the workshop git repository from the terminal with:
 ```shell